 Therefore, if a brand positions itself as being highly innovative and also exhibit the personality of being adventurous and innovative, then the personality and the positioning become the same.
 If there’s a convergence between a brand’s positioning and personality, the brand’s equity becomes stronger because there’s a single consistent narrative that drives the brand, which in turn results in stronger brand recognition and brand image.

 It’s obvious from observations that the founder/leader/CEO of an organization can influence the personality of the Corporate Brand if they exhibit a high level of visibility.
-In Ghana, Prince Kofi Amoabeng defined the UT brand with his disciplined, principled, “can-do” disposition.
-UT was therefore perceived as a no-nonsense brand.
+In Ghana, Patrick Awuah has defined the Ashesi University brand with his calm, intelligent and innovative disposition.

 In my opinion, Citi FM’s personality is largely shaped by the Managing Director; Samuel Atta-Mensah (Sammens) and the Morning Show team led by Bernard Avle.
 Sammens is highly visible, extremely approachable, speaks his mind, easy going and intelligent with a great sense of humour.
 He’s your pidgin-speaking MD!

 Bernard Avle on the other hand is not afraid to speak his mind and take the side of right!
-He cares less who you are or what you think, if he thinks your actions are illogical, he will say it as it is and give you sound analysis as to why you are not making sense.
+If he thinks your actions are illogical, he will say it as it is and give you sound analysis as to why you are not making sense.
 He also has a very likeable personality and is very respected by his peers in the industry.

 Both Sammens and Bernard have a lot in common; they are both seen as witty, intelligent, unpretentious (real), fun-loving and as such they resonate strongly with the ordinary Ghanaian.

-The other guys on the CBS team like Kojo Akoto Boateng and Richard Sky are also “vocal”, funny, intelligent and affable.
+The other guys on the CBS team like Kojo Akoto Boateng, Godfred Akoto and Richard Sky are also “vocal”, funny, intelligent and affable.
 Kojo for example, has carved a niche for himself as the energy and environment specialist and is quick to provide deep insights and analysis in the sector.

 From the foregoing, I can confidently say the following descriptors largely describe the Citi FM brand;